-The proposed will not have any impact on industrial and service sector jobs, since there is no commercial or industrial uses on the project site.
+The proposed will not have any impact on industrial and service sector jobs, since there is no active commercial uses on the project site.

 F) The City will achieve the greatest possible preparedness to protect against injury and loss of life in an earthquake.